 The chosen case study approach reflects the early stage of research on social and corporate social innovations, where quantitative data is not available on a large scale.
-The lack of quantitative data can be traced back to an underdeveloped and unambiguously agreed upon concept of social innovation, as well as a lack of a generally applicable definition of social innovation, as outlined in the next chapter.4 Most researchers use slightly different definitions of social innovations and collect data themselves, undertaking mostly qualitative research.
-The focus on individual cases of social innovations also makes it easier to assess the normative aspects of social innovations.
+The lack of quantitative data can be traced back to an underdeveloped and unambiguously agreed upon concept of social innovation, as well as a lack of a generally applicable definition of social innovation, as outlined in the next chapter.
+Most researchers use slightly different definitions of social innovations and collect data themselves, undertaking mostly qualitative research.
+The focus on individual cases of social innovations also makes it easier to assess the normative aspects of social innovations of what is "good for society", as the normative claim still lacks overall operationalisation.
 Due to this lack of sufficient data and operationalisation, a quantitative analysis of corporate social innovations was not possible.